 Self-Insurance Funds - SB 828 by Sen. Bean (R) and HB 467 by Rep. Broxson (R) would raise the assessment cap the insurance guaranty association (FWICGA) could charge workers comp self-insurance funds from 1.5 to 2%.
 The bill would not affect FRESIF as long as the fund maintains the exemption obtained from legislation enacted in 2009.
-SB 828 passed out of the Senate and HB 467 is ready for the floor.
+SB 828 is ready for final passage in the House.

 Utility Worker Certification - SB 608 by Sen. Stargel (R) and HB 775 by Rep. Ingram (R) would require utility personnel and others that deliver essential items and services to obtain a certification from the Division of Emergency Management after a storm event.
 The bill is vague regarding how the law would work during storm recovery and how the certifications would apply to personnel coming in from out of state to aid in recovery.
 The requirement for electric utility certification requirement has been removed from the Senate version and we expect to have the provision removed from the House bill.
 SB 608 passed out of its second committee and HB 775 is ready for the floor.
 Move Over Law - SB 1394 by Sen. Brandes (R) would require drivers to vacate the closest travel lane (or reduce speed to 20 mph below the posted speed limit if a lane is not available) if a utility service vehicle displaying any "visual signals" is performing a task related utility services on the roadside.
 The term seems to be very broad and could mean signals such as marker lights or flashing blinkers.
-SB 1394 passed out of its second committee.
+SB 1394 is ready for final passage in the Senate.

 Emergency Management - SB 1262 by Senator Simpson (R) and HB 1133 by Rep. Young (R) would create the Facilitating Business Rapid Response to State Declared Disasters Act, which would allow certain entities to enter into mutual aid agreements with out-of-state infrastructure companies in order to rapidly deploy resources and personnel during an emergency without being hindered or delayed by regulatory and tax requirements.
 The bills would allow IOUs, electric cooperatives and municipal electric utilities to enter into these mutual aid agreements.
-SB 1262 passed out of its second committee and HB 1133 is ready for the floor.
+HB 1133 is ready for final passage in the Senate.

 Building Codes - SB 704 by Community Affairs and Sen. Hutson (R) and HB 535 by Rep. Eagle (R) would change the building codes to allow builders to substitute solar panels for energy conservation measures such as insulation.
-SB 704 has one more committee of reference and HB 535 is ready for the floor.
+HB 535 was amended to authorize (instead of requiring) the Florida Building Commission to adopt rules that permit the use of renewable devices in lieu of energy conservation.
+SB 704 is ready for the floor and HB 535 passed out of the House.